 Maybe this'll help someone like me out, make them feel less alone and better understood.
 Maybe it'll just become another newsletter to lose in your inbox.

-Hanaa' is our lovely copy-editing, fact-checking top dog.
+Hanaa' Tameez is one of our two lovely copy editors and fact-checkers!
 She’s a multimedia journalist from New Jersey and holds an M.A. from CUNY Graduate School of Journalism with a concentration in bilingual journalism.
 Give her a follow on Twitter: @HTameez!